ekhadley/lrm/README.md

 - sweep across layers and sequence positions to see where probe is best

 - train the probe on the base model, mistral, and see if there's any drop in effectiveness.
 I'd be surprised.

+- figure out if the probe's estimates are correlated with the relative likelihood of the post-trained model to generate a certain completion relative to the base model.
+    - Gather base-posttrained logprob differences for a bunch of different completions.
+    - find the average logprob difference on the mistral's completions
+    - find the average logprob different on the zephyr's completions
+    - find the average predicted reward from the probe on mistral's completions
+    - find the average predicted reward from the probe on zephyr's completions
+    - correlate over all the completions using those from both models.

+- find 'divergent sequences' between the post and base model
+    - sample from the posttrained model with a logit modifier based on the base model's logit for that token.
+Large differences in base/post logits mean the logit is boosted during sampling.
+        - The naive implementation that I would try here would be like if the post model's logic is x% higher than the base model's, then we simply boost it again by alpha * x%. where alpha is some hparam we choose.
+    - or just sample many times and calculate logprob difference after.
+    - see what our rewawrd probe says about such sequences.